reajuria/documentation/nrwl_nest_packaging.md

     ...
 ```

-## Add `/apps/some-api/assets`
+## Add `/apps/some-api/package`
-Add a folder where you will store files like `Dockerfile` and files that your application may need for execution or containerization... in my case I named it `assets`
+Add a folder where you will store files like `Dockerfile` and files that your application may need for execution or containerization... in my case I named it `package`

-## Add `/apps/some-api/assets/Dockerfile`
+## Add `/apps/some-api/package/Dockerfile`
 This file can be simple as:
 ```
 FROM node:12